 Dramaturgy and Dramatic Criticism

-Upon completion of the Dramaturgy and Dramatic Criticism program requirements for an M.F.A. degree and graduation from Yale School of Drama, a student is eligible to register to remain in residence for the proposal year to apply to the Doctor of Fine Arts (D.F.A.) program.
-Upon acceptance of the proposal by the D.F.A. committee, the student is expected to complete the dissertation within two years.
-Dissertation proposal guidelines are available through the department.
+Upon completion of the MFA program, students are eligible to register to remain in residence for one year in which they may formulate a dissertation proposal and apply to the Doctor of Fine Arts program.
+Upon acceptance, the student is expected to complete the dissertation within three years.